 Health & Wellness

 As a pet parent, it’s important to be on the lookout for changes in your pup's health — which sometimes means keeping tabs on their urine and stool.
-Blood in a dog’s pee or poop can signal an underlying condition, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+Blood in a dog’s pee or poop can signal an underlying condition, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 Here's what to do after finding blood in a dog’s poop and pee.

 According to Dr. McCullough, blood in a dog’s poop signals that there’s bleeding somewhere in the gastrointestinal tract, which is typically caused by an underlying illness.
 Dogs can produce two types of bloody stool: melena and hematochezia feces.